 It didn’t take long before 125 capsules of postpartum magic were produced right before my eyes.
 So, naturally, I rocketed one into my mouth as soon as I got the chance.

 It tasted so fucking pungent, like crackers, steak, and a scrap-metal junkyard.
 But in a lasagna, I can definitely see it blending in, no problem.
 Actually, if you are considering getting your placenta encapsulated after all this, I would say it’s fair to just skip the banality of the preparation process and cook it yourself.
 Encapsulation took a full day, but you could just put it in a sandwich.
 I imagine it would make a decent PLT.

 Stacey saved a piece of the raw placenta and fermented it into a tincture.
 She suggested that my friend keep it until menopause, so that she can use it yet again for its hormone-balancing benefits.

-After everything is said and done, I would give my friend’s placenta 4 magic postpartum depression antidotes out of 5.
+After everything is said and done, I would give my friend’s placenta four magic postpartum-depression antidotes out of five.

-If, for some unfathomable reason, you’re still not convinced that you want to eat the giant pouch you shit out of your pussy, please check out http://placentabenefits.info for more information.
+If, for some unfathomable reason, you’re still not convinced that you want to eat the giant pouch you shit out of your pussy, please check out Placentabenefits.info for more information.

 Previously by Kara Crabb – Myths About Science Education